 Phone: 363-3544 Phone: 661-8103

 There is no need to come into the office.
 All regular and emergency HEAP interviews may be conducted by phone.
 Additional information regarding the HEAP program, including where and how to apply, can be obtained by calling the Mayville HEAP Office at 716-753-4385.
 If you are currently receiving Temporary Assistance and/or SNAP benefits, you may contact your assigned worker with questions about HEAP.

 **You cannot apply online for emergency HEAP you must contact your Temporary Assistance, SNAP or HEAP worker.

 Heating Equipment Repair/Replacement (HERR)

 The Heating Equipment Repair/Replacement program is intended to provide assistance for repairing or replacing essential primary home heating equipment.
-You must have an in person interview in either the South County Office Building, 110 E. Fourth Street, Jamestown, NY 14701 or in the Dunkirk office at 319 Central Avenue, Dunkirk, NY 14048.
+You must submit your application for a phone interview or you may have an in person interview in either the South County Office Building, 110 E. Fourth Street, Jamestown, NY 14701 or in the Dunkirk office at 319 Central Avenue, Dunkirk, NY 14048.

 Eligibility for HERR